YukyCookie/scalable_architecture/README.md

-# DE2-Project
-Project 3 for DE2 course
+# Scalable framework for predicting the stargazers of Github
 1. First time to start instances
 Step 1:
 Command: `python3 start_instances.py`